-3.4.12 Environmental Monitoring and Audit (EM&A) Requirements
+3.4.13 Environmental Monitoring and Audit (EM&A) Requirements

-- 3.4.12.1 The Applicant shall identify and justify in the EIA study whether there is any need for EM&A activities during the construction and operation phases of the Project and, if affirmative, to define the scope of EM&A requirements for the Project in the EIA study. - 3.4.12.2Subject to the confirmation of the EIA study findings, the Applicant shall comply with the requirements as stipulated in Annex 21 of the TM.
-The Applicant shall also propose real-time reporting of monitoring data for the Project through a dedicated internet website. - 3.4.12.3 The Applicant shall prepare a Project Implementation Schedule (in the form of a checklist as shown in Appendix K to this EIA study brief) containing the EIA study recommendations and mitigation measures with reference to the implementation programme.
+- 3.4.13.1The Applicant shall identify and justify in the EIA study whether there is any need for EM&A activities during the construction and operation phases of the Project and, if affirmative, to define the scope of EM&A requirements for the Project in the EIA study. - 3.4.13.2Subject to the confirmation of the EIA study findings, the Applicant shall comply with the requirements as stipulated in Annex 21 of the TM.
+The Applicant shall also propose if there is any need for real-time reporting of monitoring data for the Project through a dedicated internet website. - 3.4.13.3The Applicant shall prepare a Project Implementation Schedule (in the form of a checklist as shown in Appendix K to this EIA study brief) containing the EIA study recommendations and mitigation measures with reference to the implementation programme.
 The Project Implementation Schedule shall include the explicit agreement reached between the Applicant and relevant parties on the responsibility for funding, implementation, management and maintenance of mitigation measures.
 Alternatively, the Project Implementation Schedule shall include an undertaking from the Applicant to assume the responsibility of those mitigation measures until an agreement is reached between the Applicant and relevant parties on the funding, implementation, management and maintenance of mitigation measures.